LONDON MARKETS: FTSE 100 Adrift Ahead Of Bank Of England's 'Super Thursday' Update

 "Cut growth forecasts and raised inflation guidance is likely what's on the cards, something that would put further pressure on Carney and Co. to tighten monetary policy, and therefore could end up benefiting the pound," said Connor Campbell, financial analyst at Spreadex, in a note.

 Campbell noted that stocks and sterling were getting off to a slow start ahead of the central bank's update and industrial activity data.
-The pound was buying $1.2937, little changed from $1.2939 late Wednesday in New York.
+The pound was buying $1.2915, down from $1.2939 late Wednesday in New York.

 Continue Reading Below